MichaelRumpler/MichaelRumpler.github.io/_posts/2021-03-19-comments-with-staticman.md

 Unfortunately the [Staticman docs](https://staticman.net/docs/getting-started.html) are outdated and not very exhaustive.
 What took me a few days and [much help from Vincent Tam](https://github.com/eduardoboucas/staticman/issues/406) is to set up the authentication between Staticman and GitHub.

-The docs list three _options_ how this can be done, but they don't mention, that you **have** to use [option 1](https://staticman.net/docs/getting-started.html#option-1-authenticate-as-a-github-application) with Staticman v3 and [option 2](https://staticman.net/docs/getting-started.html#option-12-authenticate-to-github-using-a-personal-access-token-on-a-bot) with v2.
+The docs list three _options_ how this can be done, but they don't mention that you **have** to use [option 1](https://staticman.net/docs/getting-started.html#option-1-authenticate-as-a-github-application) with Staticman v3 and [option 2](https://staticman.net/docs/getting-started.html#option-12-authenticate-to-github-using-a-personal-access-token-on-a-bot) with v2.
 When v3 was created, they broke the githubToken authentication and it was never fixed.
 [Option 3](option-3-authenticate-to-github-using-a-personal-access-token-on-your-main-account) is not recommended, but it should work with v2 too.
 V1 is deprecated and should not be used anymore.

 ### Staticman version 3